CEED/libCEED/examples/fluids/index.rst

 pointwise physics (defined at quadrature points) is separated from the parallelization and meshing concerns.

-The mathematical formulation (from :cite:`giraldoetal2010`, cfr.
-SE3) is given in what follows.
+The mathematical formulation (from :cite:`giraldoetal2010`, cf. SE3) is given in what follows.
 The compressible Navier-Stokes equations in conservative form are

 .. math::